ARGOeu/argo-streaming/README.md

 `hostname`: is the hostname of the affected endpoint `metric`: is the name of the affected metric
-`status`: is the value of the new status
-`timestamp`: is the timestamp of the event
+`status`: is the value of the new status `ts_monitored`: the timestamp when the event was generated in the monitoring engine `ts_processed`: the timestamp when the event was processed in streaming engine

 ### Number of events produced for each metric data received
 A metric data message can produce zero, one or more status metric events.
 The system analyzes the new status introduced by the metric and then aggregates on top levels to see if any other status changes are produced.